Your AI chatbot’s name is its first impression. Don’t mess it up.

 Think about this:

-If your chatbot’s name could be mistaken for a cybersecurity software, it’s too cold.
+If your chatbot’s name could be mistaken for cybersecurity software, it’s too cold.
 If it sounds like a celebrity dog’s name, it’s too playful.
 Find the balance.

-Do you want your chatbot to feel like a human assistant or some scifi AI system?
+Do you want your chatbot to feel like a human assistant or some sci-fi AI system?

 People interact differently with bots that have human names.
 They expect more natural conversation.
 If your chatbot is strictly for automation (like processing invoices), a robotic name might actually work better.